Sustainability in Luxury Fashion: Top Brands and Their Sustainable Practices

 Launched as a denim label, Rag & Bone started a program that encourages customers to donate old jeans to a physical store for recycling.
 Once donated, the denim is recycled and transformed into insulation for homes as they try to reduce the level of waste that is rife across the fashion industry.

 5. Tiffany & Co

-Famous diamonds luxury brand Tiffany & Co was one of the first big jewellery names to exclusively source metals and diamonds from responsible mining companies.
-Tiffany now has a zero-tolerance policy in regards to buying diamonds from countries with human rights infringements and also has a foundation working on reef conservation and raising awareness for responsible mining practices.
+Famous diamond luxury brand Tiffany & Co was one of the first big jewellery names to exclusively source metals and diamonds from responsible mining companies.
+Tiffany now has a zero-tolerance policy in regard to buying diamonds from countries with human rights infringements and also has a foundation working on reef conservation and raising awareness for responsible mining practices.